sunfounder/picar-x/docs/source/python_view_pic.rst

 Computer Vision
 ==========================================

-Next we officially enter the field of computer vision!
+This next project will officially enter the field of computer vision!

-To better perform the next experiments, you need to complete :ref:`View RPi Desktop by VNC`, and open a terminal to run the projects (not remotely via SSH).
+To perform the next four experiments, make sure to have completed the :ref:`View RPi Desktop by VNC` project, and have an open terminal window for running the projects.
+A remote connection via SSH will not display the camera images.

 **Code**